eupnea-linux-backup/apps/README.md

-# eupnea-initial-setup
+# eupnea-apps

-Distro + toolkit independent GUI first time setup for EupneaOS and Depthboot.
+Distro + toolkit independent Apps GUI for EupneaOS and Depthboot.
-Uses the kivy python gui framework.
+Written with the [kivy](https://kivy.org/) python gui framework.

+## Eupnea setup:

+Initial setup app, similar to gnome-initial-setup, but distro-agnostic.

+## Eupnea settings

+Settings app for Eupnea specific options.
+Not intended to replace the system settings app.

-# Disclaimer:
+## Disclaimer:

-This setup is not designed/intended to be run on non depthboot systems and not on startup. **DO NOT** just run it on your system as it might override some settings and/or damage your system!!!
+These apps are not designed/intended to be run on non depthboot systems. **DO NOT** just run it on your system as it might override some settings and/or damage your OS!!!
 Run it in a virtual machine.

-# How to run:
+## How to run the apps for debugging/developing:

 1. Install pip.
-(On Ubuntu based systems you can run: `sudo apt-get install -y pip`)
 2. Install kivy with pip: `pip install kivy`
-3. Clone the repo and run main.py with python3.10 or later.
+3. Clone the repo and run the apps main.py with python3.10 or later.